Izatha dulcior

 Izatha dulcior is a species of moth in the family Oecophoridae.
 It is endemic to New Zealand.
 This species is classified as "At Risk, Naturally Uncommon" by the Department of Conservation.
 I. dulcior is the first lepidoptera species described as endemic to the Poor Knights Islands.

 Taxonomy and etymology

 This species was first described by Robert J. B. Hoare in 2010 using a specimen collected at the Tawhiti Rahi South Ridge on Poor Knights Island on the 3 December 1980 by R.H.
 Kleinpaste.
 Hoare named the species Izatha dulcior.
-The epithet of this name is derived from the Latin word dulcior meaning gentler.
-It refers to the lack of deciduous cornuti in the vesica of the male as well as the lack of a sharp point on the outer edge of the forewing basal fascia.
-These features distinguish this species from Izatha epiphanes.
 The holotype specimen is held at the New Zealand Arthropod Collection.

 Description

 The wingspan is 18.5–24.5 mm for males and 19.5–20.5 mm for females.
 In appearance this species is very similar to darker forms of I. epiphanes.
 However, as mentioned previously, it can be distinguished from this species by the difference in the forewing colouration as well as the structural differences in the male genitalia.